-During much of the 20th century, Spain was politically unstable, a carry over of the chaos of the 19th century.
-Three assassinated prime ministers in the space of 24 years (1897, 1912, 1921), not to mention numerous bombings, attempts on the life of the king, labour strikes, uprisings, rumbling separatism and military repression are uncomfortable reminders of the volatile nature of Spanish life in the first quarter of the 20th century.
+As a result, during the early years of the 20th century, Spain was politically unstable, a carry over from the turbulent years of the 19th century.
+Three assassinated prime ministers in the space of 24 years (1897, 1912, 1921), not to mention numerous bombings, attempts on the life of the king, labour strikes, uprisings, rumbling separatism from Catalonia and military repression are uncomfortable reminders of the volatile nature of Spanish life in the first quarter of the 20th century.

-Unfortunately, things did not get better: a discredited monarchy was subsumed, from 1923 to 1931, into a strange hybrid of monarchy and dictatorship.
+Unfortunately, things did not get better: a discredited monarchy was subsumed, from 1923 to 1931, into a strange hybrid of monarchy and dictatorship under General Miguel Primo de Rivera.
 This was followed, from 1931 to 1936, by a volatile Second Republic, then a bloody Civil War (1936-39), and finally a long dictatorship (1939-75) under General Francisco Franco.

 Since the first elections of the post Franco era in1978, Spain has seen the peaceful exchanges of socialist and conservative governments although most have been unable to obtain a majority and have been forced to form coalition governments with small regional parties that often have separatist agendas.
 The improved economy has gone some way to mitigate the independence threat, as has membership in the EU under whose umbrella many separatists view themselves as Europeans rather than Spaniards.

 One of the buzz words of the political and social transformation that has taken place is “New” Spain.
 Implicit in this, of course, is the idea of an “Old” Spain resisting change.
 Another term is “The Two Spains” alluding equally to the present situation between the “New” and “Old” Spain.